luizbgomide/sovereign/rules.md

 | 4th         | 4          | 6                |
 | 5th         | 5          | 9                |

 **Gain a new Feat**.
-At levels 2, 5, 7, and 10 a Delver can add a level to an existing Feat or pick up the first level in a new Feat.
+At levels 2, 5, 7, and 10 a Delver can add a level to an existing [Feat](/feats) or pick up the first level in a new Feat.

 If this is the first level they’ve taken in the Feat, they might be granted a bonus skill.
 During character creation, this bonus skill pick is treated like any other skill pick.
-Taken as part of advancement, however, it counts as three skill points spent toward increasing the skill.
+Taken as part of advancement, however, it counts as three Advancement Points spent toward increasing the skill.

 This is enough to raise a level -1 skill to level 1, or boost a level 1 skill to level-2.
 They may do this even if they aren’t high-enough level to normally qualify for a skill level that high.

-If the skill points aren’t quite enough to raise the skill to a new level, they remain as credit toward future advances.
-If applied to a skill that is already at level 4, the Delver can spend the three skill points on any other skill of their choice.
+If the Advancement Points aren’t enough to raise the skill to a new level, they remain as credit toward future advances.
+If applied to a skill that is already at level 4, the Delver can spend the Advancement Points on any other skill of their choice.

 **More Spells and Arts**.
 Mages learn new arts, can cast and prepare more spells, and automatically learn new spells as they advance, based on their [arcane tradition](/arcane-traditions).